Sri Lanka is a

 security zones are excessive and unfairly claim Tamil lands, particularly in

-the rest of the country; however, in April the Government lifted all of its
+to the rest of the country; however, in April the Government lifted all of

 Fighting between Government and the LTTE has displaced

-lines shifted.
-The UNHCR reports that there are less than 600,000 IDPs in
+front lines shifted.
+The UNHCR reports that there are less than 600,000 IDPs

-with a full range of government social services and food aid.
-By the end of
+settlements with a full range of government social services and food aid.
+By

-registered for government food aid, and were receiving medicine and other
+the Vanni, had registered for government food aid, and were receiving

 The Government has sought to resettle the displaced when

-homes.
-Over the years, the Government, in cooperation with the UNHCR, built
+their homes.
+Over the years, the Government, in cooperation with the UNHCR,

-permanent housing for 18,000 Muslims in the Puttalam area.
-An additional
+built permanent housing for 18,000 Muslims in the Puttalam area.
+An

-one-time resettlement program relocated 1,000 families by the end of 2001.
+additional one-time resettlement program relocated 1,000 families by the end

 The LTTE has discriminated against Muslims, and in 1990